The SKIM-FA Kernel: High-Dimensional Variable Selection and Nonlinear Interaction Discovery in Linear Time: Using Two Kernel Tricks to Reduce Computation Cost

 \begin{nprop} (existence of a kernel trick) Under \cref{assum:base_rkhs}, there exists a positive-definite kernel $k_V$ such that $k_V(x, \tilde{x}) = \inner{\Phi_V(x)}{\Phi_V(\tilde{x})}$, where the components of $\Phi_V \in \R^{B_V}$ form a countable basis of $\hilb_V^o$. \end{nprop}

 We prove \cref{prop:kern_exist} in \cref{A:proof_exists}.
 In \cref{sec:trick_two}, we show how to efficiently evaluate $k_V$ without explicitly computing the feature maps.
 In light of \cref{prop:kern_exist}, we introduce \emph{model selection kernels} to rewrite the model in \cref{eq:gen_bayes_model} as a Gaussian process.
-We then show how this reparametrization allows us to perform inference more efficiently. \begin{ndefn} A kernel $k_{\theta}$ is a \emph{model selection kernel} if it can be written as $\sum_{V: |V| \leq Q} \theta_V k_V$, where $k_V$ is the reproducing kernel for $\hilb_V^o$ and $k_{\emptyset}(x, \tilde{x}) = 1$ (i.e., the kernel $k_{\emptyset}$ induces the space of constant functions $\hilb_{\emptyset})$. \end{ndefn} \begin{nlem} Suppose $k_{\theta}$ is a model selection kernel.
-Then, the distribution of $y^{(n)} \mid x^{(n)}$ in \cref{eq:gen_bayes_model} has the same distribution as instead placing a zero-mean Gaussian process prior with covariance kernel $k_{\theta}$ on $f$. \end{nlem} Based on the reparametrization in \cref{prop:model_select_bayes} (see \cref{A:reparam_proof} for the proof), $J(f)$ equals the penalty induced by the kernel $k_{\theta}$.
-Hence, the solution to \cref{eq:pen_ls} reduces to kernel ridge regression (or equivalently equals the posterior predictive mean of the Gaussian process) by \citet[Chapter 2]{gp_book}:
+We then show how this reparametrization allows us to perform inference more efficiently. \begin{ndefn} A kernel $k_{\theta}$ is a \emph{model selection kernel} if it can be written as $\sum_{V: |V| \leq Q} \theta_V k_V$, where $k_V$ is the reproducing kernel for $\hilb_V^o$ and $k_{\emptyset}(x, \tilde{x}) = 1$ (i.e., the kernel $k_{\emptyset}$ induces the space of constant functions $\hilb_{\emptyset})$. \end{ndefn} \begin{nlem} Let $\{y^{(n)} \}_{n=1}^N$ be generated according to the model in \cref{eq:gen_bayes_model}.
+Suppose that $\{\tilde{y}^{(n)} \}_{n=1}^N$ is generated according to the model below: